unit8co/darts/docs/userguide/torch_forecasting_models.md

 ```

-#### Re-training or finetuning a model's weights
+#### Re-training or fine-tuning a pre-trained model

-To retrain or fine-tune a model using a different optimizer and/or learning rate scheduler, you can load the weights from the automatic checkpoints into a new model:
+To re-train or fine-tune a model using a different optimizer and/or learning rate scheduler, you can load the weights from the automatic checkpoints into a new model:

 ```python
 # model with identical architecture but different optimizer (default: torch.optim.Adam)